cakramediadata2022/cflow/docs/channel-manager/for-pms/pms-log.md

 # PMS Log

-Menu **PMS Log** digunakan untuk memantau status pengiriman booking dari Channel Manager ke PMS.
-Dengan menu ini, Anda dapat melihat apakah booking berhasil, pending, atau gagal, sehingga proses monitoring integrasi menjadi lebih transparan dan mudah dipantau.
+The **PMS Log** menu is used to monitor booking transmission status from Channel Manager to PMS.
+With this menu, you can see whether bookings were successful, pending, or failed, making the integration monitoring process more transparent and easy to monitor.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';